So what's next? You need to know how best to promote your online course.

-You submit a site map using the search console, and wait for traffic to arrive.
+You submit a site map using the search console and wait for traffic to arrive.
 For a brand new website without any links from other websites, it might take anywhere from 6 to 8 months for Google to decide to start sending any traffic to your blog.

 And from there, the traffic should steadily accelerate until it reaches the maximum traffic potential of each blog post, and remain steady, as you can see on the charts above.

-The problem is, it might take anywhere from 1.5 to 2 years for the traffic of a given blog post to reach its maximum potential.
+The problem is, that it might take anywhere from 1.5 to 2 years for the traffic of a given blog post to reach its maximum potential.

 You can even pay for ads to get traffic to your website, search Ads on Google work particularly well.

 If there are online forums like Reddit or quora where you think you could post your content, then go ahead and do so, but never be spammy.